qbrc-cnap/cnap/docs/workflows.md

 At minimum, your repository needs three files with the following names:

 - `main.wdl`: Your "main" WDL file.
 This is the typical "entry" WDL file.
 Must contain a `workflow` directive, and ideally contains a `meta` section as [described above](#meta).
 Additional WDL-format files can be included, but there must be a `main.wdl`.
 - `inputs.template.json`: The "inputs" JSON file for the workflow.
-Optional inputs should be removed and placed in an optional file called `input_defaults.json`.
+Optional inputs should be removed.
 See [here](#inputs) for more details
 - `gui.json`: A JSON-format file which dictates how to construct the HTML GUI.
 [See below](#specify-gui).
+- `docker/Dockerfile`: a Dockerfile, contained in a folder named `docker`.
+Additional files that are packaged into the Docker container should also go into that `docker` directory, although CNAP ignores them.
+This is a convention to assure that all workflow-related files are contained in a single repository.

 **Docker considerations:**
 We require that each task contains a `runtime` stanza that specifies the Docker image to use when executing that task, such as